rerun-io/rerun/rerun_cpp/README.md

 * `rerun::components`
 * `rerun::datatypes`

-If you include `rerun.hpp`, all archetypes and selected components become part of the `rerun` namespace.
+If you include `rerun.hpp`, all archetypes and most component types become part of the `rerun` namespace.

 Check the [general doc page on types](https://www.rerun.io/docs/reference/types) to learn more.